mrgcohen/jpa-jruby-wrapper/README.md

 This is my initial stab.. sort of hacked together to work.
 Probably should be made better but just needed something to start with

-It should automatically create em and close it when query is complete or you can pass it an em to use on init
+It should automatically create em and close it when query is complete or you can pass it an em to use on init.
+Passing the em is preferred.

 ## Examples
 ```ruby